Vihagha-Dinethma/text2pdf-telegram-bot/README.md

 - search YOUR-BOT-TOKEN in main.py and replace it with your bot token.

 5 - add DejaVuSansCondensed.ttf
-- download DejaVuSansCondensed.ttf file from internet and add to this
+- download DejaVu SansCondensed ttf file from internet and add to this project.

 6 - run the bot
 ```bash